Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 > [!TIP]
 > We highly recommend upgrading the versions one by one instead of bulk upgrades.

+## v1.0.1 ➞ v1.0.2

+### Fixed migration of account resource
+Previously, during upgrading the provider from v0.99.0, when account fields `must_change_password` or `is_org_admin` were not set in state, the provider panicked.
+It has been fixed in this version.

 ## v1.0.0 ➞ v1.0.1

 ### Fixes in account parameters